ku69vOZ8/PubMed-Central-Citation-Context/README.md

 # PubMed-Central-Citation-Context

-To use this Python program to generate the citation context from the PMC paper dataset, the users should follow these steps:
+To use this Python program to generate the citation context from the PubMed Central full text dataset, the users should follow following steps:

 1. git clone this repository to your local environment
 2. in the terminal, use command "pip3 install pipenv"